Shridathj/Warehouse-Anomaly-Detection-Tail-Risk-Stress-Testing/DEPLOYMENT.md

 # Deploy the dashboard to the cloud (Streamlit Community Cloud)

-Running `streamlit run streamlit_dashboard.py` on your laptop executes the full pipeline **on your laptop**.
-To avoid that, deploy the app to **Streamlit Community Cloud** (free tier).
+Running `python run run_src.py` on your laptop executes the full pipeline **on your laptop**.
+To avoid that, deploy the app to **Streamlit Community Cloud**.
 The browser UI stays light; heavy work runs on Streamlit’s servers.

 ## 1. Push the repo to GitHub

-Ensure your project is on GitHub (public repo works on the free tier).
+Ensure your project is on GitHub.

 ## 2. Deploy on Streamlit Cloud